FAQ's: Your Questions Answered

 Leaky refrigeration units could cause water to leak out on a floor.
 Damaged pipes and faucets in a kitchen or bathroom can cause water to cover a floor in a short period of time.
-A prudent property owner will have outside agencies contracted to maintain and repair those devices to insure their safety and proper operation.
+A prudent property owner will have outside agencies contracted to maintain and repair those devices to ensure their safety and proper operation.
 Those outside agencies will also keep records of the general good working condition of refrigeration and plumbing devices on the premises to support the efforts the business owner has engaged in to keep the property safe.

 Frequent inspection of the general structural condition of floors and sidewalks may reveal potential dangers to occupants of the business premises.
 Is the carpet frayed or buckled?
-Are floor tiles missing and/or broken?
+Are there floor tiles missing and/or broken?
 Are sidewalks and cement platforms cracked causing uneven surfaces?
 All of these defects could cause a potential hazard resulting in serious injury, and all could be prevented with regular inspections.

 If have any questions whether an injury occurred on your property as the result of a slip and fall you should seek the advice of an experienced personal injury attorney right away.
-Dan Newlin Injury Attorneys has the experience, knowledge and resources to help if you have these types of questions.
+Dan Newlin Injury Attorneys has the experience, knowledge, and resources to help if you have these types of questions.
 Help is just a phone call away.
-Please call (407) 888-8000 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
+Please call 800-257-1822 and have an attorney give you the answers you need to all of your questions about slip and fall accidents.
 Do not go it alone, get advice from an experienced attorney.
 Call Dan Newlin Injury Attorneys.
 You will be glad you did.